elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/5-Things-You-Need-To-Know-Before-And-After-You-Build-A-Website.md

 There are many ways in which accessibility can be improved on a website such as:

-- Providing audio descriptions or transcripts for speech so that people who are deaf or hard of hearing can understand the content.
+- Providing audio Descriptions or transcripts for speech so that people who are deaf or hard of hearing can understand the content.

 - Providing captions for online video so that people who are deaf or hard of hearing can understand the content.